skyrimunificationproject/skyrimunificationproject.github.io/final.markdown

 Run Bodyslide from MO2.
 You may have to select the Skyrim Special Edition directory manually (Stock Game/Data).

+Click Settings at bottom right, toggle Advanced, and make sure "Override Warning" is checked.

 Towards the top right corner, click on the magnifying glass and select 'Choose groups…'